Sexual Orientation and Gender Identity and Expression Change Efforts (SOGIECE) Dialogue Event and Research

 - A second Dialogue event is being planned for Fall 2020

-For more information, visit our website for a guest blog post from Dr Travis Salway The Threat & Reality of Conversion Therapy in Canada and SOGIECE through the Centre for Gender & Sexual Health Equity.
+For more information, visit our website for a guest blog post from Dr Travis Salway Beyond the Ban: A Public Health Strategy to Eradicate Anti-2S/LGBTQ Practices and SOGIECE through the Centre for Gender & Sexual Health Equity.